Write-with-LAIKA/drama-engine/README.md

 A more detailed documentation can be found in the [Drama Engine Technical Report](./documentation/Drama%20Engine%20Technical%20Report.pdf).

+Get the source code in the [Drama Engine git repository](https://github.com/Write-with-LAIKA/drama-engine).

+Test the Drama Engine in action [in the Writers Room](http://writers-room.com).

 ### Core features

 - *Multi-agent workflows with delegation*: The conversation between several agents is orchestrated via a moderator.
 Agents can delegate more complex tasks to chains of deputies.